1 – Maintenance

 Unfortunately, many vendors like to over-size HVAC units causing homeowners to spend more than they need to for a new system.
 Also, vendors tend to push the standard 2.0 ton[2] HVAC system because they are in wide availability, the most common size, and provide a better profit margin to the vendor.
 Sizing the HVAC system is most accurately done by a professional (not HVAC technician) using a process called Manual “J.” The process determines the heat loss and heat gain of the unit and the desirable ton size of the replacement HVAC.
 Check with your local energy provider (e.g., Georgia Power) to see if they provide an “energy audit” that includes a Manual-J calculation.
 A provider may charge a nominal fee to do an energy audit and/or calculation.

-As a general rule, a very old or poorly insulated home needs about 1.0 ton per 600 square feet (sq ft) of cooled or heated space.
-A new home with all the up-to-date insulated attic, doors, and windows with about 1,200 sq ft can be cooled and heated using as little as a 1.0 ton HVAC system.
-While these are generalities, main floors of units are sized 750-1,300 sq ft and coupled with the fact that units don’t have windows on all four walls, share two common walls, and may not have an attic, the heat loss and gain is significantly different from a single-family home that has many windows and an attic.
-Therefore, a 1.5 ton HVAC system is more than adequate for cooling and heating main floors of units 750-1,300 sq ft in area.
+- While these are generalities, main floors of units are sized 750-1,300 sq ft and coupled with the fact that units don’t have windows on all four walls, share two common walls, and may not have an attic, the heat loss and gain is significantly different from a single-family home that has many windows and an attic.

-Don’t be surprised when an HVAC vendor proposed a 2.0 ton system.
+Don’t be surprised when an HVAC vendor proposes a 2.0 ton system.
 These are common and generally give the best price point for homeowners and vendor profit margin, they are technically oversized for McGill Place units.
 Note that 1.5 ton units are available and are matched better to the main floor of units that are 750-1,300 sq ft in area, a vendor may charge slightly more for the smaller units.

 Getting the ton size to match its ability to cool and heat a space is important.
 You will spend less money on electricity and you will feel comfortable.

-• Not controlling the humidity adequately can cause a “wet sock” odor and can lead to mildew growth, which is unhealthy.
+- Humidity can cause a “wet sock” odor and can lead to mildew growth, which is unhealthy.

-• Humidity also holds heat and the temperature has to be raised or lowered more than normal to achieve the desired comfort level.
+- Humidity also holds heat and the temperature has to be raised or lowered more than normal to achieve the desired comfort level.

-• Constantly adjusting the temperature for comfort can lead to spending more on electricity because of the larger compressor in the oversized HVAC system .
+- Constantly adjusting the temperature for comfort can lead to spending more on electricity because of the larger compressor in the oversized HVAC system .

 SIZING – Basements